 It is also possible to determine the critical value of the test and use to calculated test statistic to determine the results.
 Either way, using the p-value approach or critical value provides the same result.

-Click here to purchase a presentation on Hypothesis Testing that explains more about the process and choosing levels of risk and power.
+Click here to purchase a 1000+ Six Sigma Training Slides includes topics covering hypothesis testing, risk and power.
 Other topics within Six Sigma are also available. |

 Test your knowledge with these Six Sigma certification questions